- ABMS Certification:

 - Clinical Practice:

 - Family Medicine, Primary Care

-Li earned both his Master of Public Health and medical degree from Tongji Medical University in Wuhan, Hubei, P.R.
+Li earned both his master's in public health and medical degree from Tongji Medical University in Wuhan, Hubei, P.R.
 China.
-He then went to the University of Southern California, where he obtained a Master of Science in applied biometry and a doctoral degree in preventative medicine.
+He then went to the University of Southern California, where he obtained a master of science in applied biometry and a doctoral degree in preventative medicine.
 He also pursued a fellowship in cancer prevention at the National Cancer Institute, followed by family medicine training at the University of Kentucky.

 - Tongji Medical University